xCBNZ/xCBNZ/README.md

 Whenever inspiration hits — I start coding 😜

-Right now, my main stack is HTML, CSS, and JavaScript, but I’m currently learning React, Tailwind, TypeScript, and Next.js.
+Right now, im trying to improve my C skills.

 This repo is where I share my progress, growth, and projects and hopefully, collaborate with others along the way 💪